 Another important source for army numbers is nominal rolls.
 Unfortunately, these are few and far between.
 You’ll often find them when a unit is about to embark for overseas service with the nominal roll below appearing in the war diary of the 2nd Battalion Welsh Guards and recording those heading for Boulogne to take part in the defence of the port.
 Nominal rolls are often divided up by company/squadron which can make them invaluable for tracking a soldier’s movements, as units were often split up.

 You’ll also find army numbers appearing on a variety of other documents in the appendices.
 One of the most important is Army Form A.3009 Field Return of Other Ranks.
 This form usually appears once a unit was abroad and it is “Part C Description of other ranks whose return to the unit is particularly requested” which will contain army numbers if it has been filled in correctly.
 Unfortunately, a lot of them have been left blank.
 In ideal circumstances, Part C should record a soldier’s army number, rank, name, regiment and a remarks column “e.g. present whereabouts if known”.
-This section is useful if you’re researching a soldier who was ill and sent for medical treatment, as they don’t appear in casualty lists.
+This section is useful if you’re researching a soldier who became ill and was sent away for medical treatment, as they don’t appear in casualty lists.

 If a Soldier Died During the War

 If the soldier you’d like to research died between 3 September 1939 and 31 December 1947, then you can search for them on the Commonwealth War Graves Commission’s (CWGC) website.
-When searching for a soldier by their name bear in mind that some first name/s are initials only.
+When searching for a soldier by their name bear in mind that some first names are recorded as initials only.
 You can customise your search by regiment, unit, cemetery, date of death, country they are commemorated in etc.

-What makes the CWGC records such a key record set for finding a soldier’s army number is that it contains both military and biographical information which can be used to identify the correct soldier.
+What makes the CWGC’s website such a key record set for finding a soldier’s army number is that it contains both military and biographical information which can be used to identify the correct soldier.
 Take for example Private Reginald Panton, who was killed in action on 12 February 1942 and buried in Pembroke Military Cemetery in Malta.
 On Reginald’s register entry for the CWGC, it was recorded that he was the “son of Henry Charles and Alice Panton, of Chatham”.
 An army number was always recorded, described as a service number on the website which will enable you to order their service record.
 If a soldier died in service, you don’t need a death certificate or permission of the next of kin to order their file.

 British Army Casualty Lists and Prisoner of War Records